Tottenham transfer news and rumours: January transfer window 2022

 The latest players linked with a Tottenham exit

-Tottenham will be willing to listen to loan offers for playmaker Dele Alli in the January transfer window (Sky Sports, December 13).
+Dele Alli could be on his way out of Tottenham in January after failing to force his way into Antonio Conte's plans, according to reports (The Sun, December 21); Tottenham will be willing to listen to loan offers for playmaker Alli in the January transfer window (Sky Sports, December 13).
+Tottenham could let Alli leave the club as soon as January and there is likely to be interest in the England midfielder from Newcastle (The Sun, October 30).

 Newcastle are targeting four English stars, including Tottenham midfielder Harry Winks, as part of their January squad rebuild (Daily Express, December 3).